Home Vancouver Monthly Calendar Vancouver Pride Festival

 Pride Parade Crowds on Robson Street

 TIP #1: Get to the parade early if you want a good viewing spot.
-This is without a doubt one of Vancouver’s most popular parades and the streets get lined with gazillions of spectators.
+This is without doubt one of Vancouver’s most popular parades and the streets get lined with gazillions of spectators.
 Unless you’re really tall, if you arrive late you’ll be seriously challenged to find a good place to watch from.

 TIP #3: If you’ve never been to the Vancouver Pride Parade, go!
 It’s a fun, inclusive, entertaining and impressive event.